 Let me show you behind the scenes here at Click and Repeat for a moment, as an example.

-If you look over in the sidebar (the column to your right) you’ll notice i have a form encouraging you to sign up for my email list.
+If you scroll down to the bottom of this post, you’ll notice I have a form encouraging you to sign up for my email list.
 Signing up gets you emails each time I publish a blog post AND, more importantly, it gets you a copy of my report on what marketing tactics work (and which don’t) for dog trainers, based on a survey I did of 110 R+ trainers.

 Pretty powerful stuff, huh?

 (Don’t worry, if you want to go sign up now, this article will still be here when you get back.
 I’ll wait.)